-Report to the shareholders 5
+Management Board report

 Message from the CEO 5

 Business Development 6

 Economic Development 7

 Employees 7

 Corporate Governance Statement 8

-Further information on Capital stock and Shareholder Structure 15
+Further information on Capital stock and Shareholder Structure

-In Control In Statements Fehler!
-Textmarke nicht definiert16

 Outlook 17

-Report of the Supervisory Board 18

-Supervisory Board 20

 Consolidated Financial Statements 21

 Jubii Europe N.V.
-Consolidated Statements of Financial Position 22
+Consolidated Statement of Financial Position 22

 Jubii Europe N.V.
-Consolidated Statements of Comprehensive Income 23
+Consolidated Statement of Cash Flows 24

 Jubii Europe N.V.
-Consolidated Statements of Cash Flows 24

-Jubii Europe N.V.
-Consolidated Statements of Shareholders' Equity 25
+Consolidated Statement of Shareholders' Equity 25

 Notes to the Consolidated Financial Statements 26

-Company Financial Statements 45
+Company Financial Statements

 Jubii Europe N.V.
-Company Balance Sheets 46
+Company Balance Sheet 45

 Jubii Europe N.V.
-Company Income Statements 47
+Company Income Statement 46

 Jubii Europe N.V.
-Statement of Shareholders' Equity 48
+Statement of Shareholders' Equity 47

-Notes to the Company Financial Statements 49
+Notes to the Company Financial Statements

-Other Information 55
+Other Information 53

-Independent Auditor's Report 56

-Ouarterly Financial Information 58
+Quarterly Financial Information

-This report to the shareholders should be read in conjunction with the (consolidated) financial statements and notes thereto.
+This Management Board report should be read in conjunction with the (consolidated) financial statements and notes thereto.
 This report contains certain forward-looking statements and information relating to Jubii Europe based on the beliefs of Jubii Europe as well as assumptions made by and information currently available to Jubii Europe.
 When used in this document, words such as "anticipate", "believe", "estimate", "expect", "intend", "plan" and "project" and similar expressions, as they relate to Jubii Europe or its management, are intended to identify forward-looking statements.
 These statements, which reflect Jubii Europe's current views with respect to future events, are not guarantees of future performance and involve risks and uncertainties that are difficult to predict.
 Further, certain forward-looking statements are based upon assumptions as to future events that may not prove to be accurate.
 Investors are cautioned that forward-looking statements contained in this section involve both risk and uncertainty.
 Several important factors cause actual results to differ materially from those anticipated by these statements.

-The Annual General Meeting of Shareholders of Jubii Europe NV (ISIN NL0000233195) amended the Company's Articles of Association to extend the financial year to the twenty-one months ended September 30, 2015, therefore these financial statements relate to the financial period 1 January 2014 to 30 September 2015.
-As such the last published financial statements related to the financial period ended 31 December 2013 and for comparison reasons these financial statements include the comparative information of these 12 months ended 31 December 2013.
+In 2014 the Annual General Meeting of Shareholders of Jubii Europe NV (ISIN NL0000233195) amended the Company's Articles of Association to extend the financial year 2014/2015 to the twenty-one months ended September 30, 2015 and subsequently to have the company's financial year run from the first day of October up to and including the last day of September of the following calendar year.
+Therefore these financial statements relate to the financial year ended 30 September 2016 and include the comparative information of the previous financial period of 21 months ending 30 September 2015.